tzhouhc/cs4119-proj/DESIGN.md

   - Fork resolution (Forks are “divergences” in the story; a “canon” will rise from the resolution)
     - The chain with the greatest length (number of blocks) becomes the canonical chain
     - Chain length can be determined by traversing with current \= current.next
-  - Needs:
-    - Ability to stop in the middle of mining based on some class field (which the containing class, like P2P, can fill to tell it to stop

 - P2P: